 Each year a new open-wheel style Formula SAE car is designed and built by the team.
 The design is a combined effort between the senior undergraduate mechanical engineering students for their senior design project, as well as other club team members.
-Our car is designed using CAD softwares, such as CATIA and SolidWorks.
+The car is designed using CAD software, such as CATIA and SolidWorks.
 After the design is done and all analyses are conducted, the build can begin.
-Most of the manufacturing and fabrication work is done in house , however some of the more delicate parts are produced by outside manufacturers.
+Most of the manufacturing and fabrication work is done in house, however some of the more delicate parts are produced by outside manufacturers.

 Each year, our team designs and manufactures our own custom parts.
 Each of our parts are designed by students and most are produced in house.
-Most of our parts are made from steel or aluminum alloys using traditional manufacturing methods.
+Most of our parts are made from carbon fiber, steel and aluminum alloys using traditional manufacturing methods.

 The engine used in our car is a Honda CBR600RR motorcycle engine.
 Our engine goes through extensive testing on our student designed and manufactured dynamometer.
 This allows modifications to be made and research on engine timing, forced induction, and combustion can be conducted.